LeptaSpace/zs/README.md

 Problem: I'd like a scripting language for Malamute.
 Solution: use a scripting language that is fast enough for real work and totally sandboxed.

+Problem: I need a neutral language for contract testing.
+That is, writing code to test the ZeroMQ contracts around libzmq, czmq, zyre, etc. This language has to be multithreaded, minimalistic.